b4rtaz/html2llm/README.md

 From the universal approach, we derived the following process:

-`Capture a screenshot of the website -> Perform Icon Detection (Omni Parser) -> Generate Icon Captions by traversing the DOM tree`
+`Screenshot Capturing -> Icon Detection (OmniParser WebAssembly) -> Icon/Box Captioning via Traversing DOM Tree`

 Now we have two problems: